-Dr. Kate Ott is Associate Professor of Christian Social Ethics at Drew University Theological School in Madison, NJ.
+Dr. Kate Ott is Professor of Christian Social Ethics at Drew University Theological School in Madison, NJ.
 She holds a doctorate in Christian Social Ethics from Union Theological Seminary in the city of New York and a Masters of Arts in Religion from Yale Divinity School.
 View full CV.

 Find out more about Kate’s:

 Prior to Drew, Kate was the Deputy Director of the Religious Institute, a non-profit committed to sexual health, education, and justice in faith communities and society.
 There she led the project and publication of Sex and the Seminary: Preparing Ministers for Sexual Health and Justice.
 She has also taught as a lecturer at Yale University Divinity School and Union Theological Seminary.
+She also served as a youth minister and religious education director for five years.

-Kate continues to conduct workshops related to sexuality, youth, young adults, and parenting in addition to her teaching and research.
-She served as a youth minister and religious education director for five years.
+Kate continues to conduct workshops related to technology, sexuality, youth, young adults, and parenting in addition to her teaching and research.